gearglow/ReptiliaWithATwist/The List.md

 "That makes sense," Elysia said.
 "So, to compare this to light, or a radio, this is more about the frequency than the power?"

 "You got it!"
 Janet exclaimed.
 "Power is more a function of your individual *internal* harmony.
 That's why magic is so heavily intent-based.
 The stronger your intent, the more *unified* you are in your intent, the more powerful your magic is.
+It all comes down to focus and willpower.
 You should add the books about this to your list."

 Elysia nodded.
 "I should just read them right now, honestly."